divyanshrajpoot9/FlexBoxPhotoGalleryPage/README.md

 - `color`: Sets the text color.

-- `font-family`: Specifies the typeface or font for text.

-- `font-size`: Determines the size of the font.

-- `font-weight`: Controls the thickness of characters (boldness).

-- `font-style`: Defines the style of the font (italic, normal, etc.).

 - `text-align`: Sets the horizontal alignment of text (left, right, center, justify).

 - `text-decoration`: Adds underlines, overlines, or strikes through text.

-- `line-height`: Specifies the vertical space between lines of text.

-- `letter-spacing`: Adjusts the space between characters in text.

-- `word-spacing`: Modifies the space between words in text.

 - `background-color`: Sets the background color of an element.